 These traits are related to adaptations that would have been beneficial in prehistoric times when our bodies were regulated by circadian rhythms, a very different diet and the need for boosted immune systems.
 But in today's modern world, the once beneficial traits are now problematic.

 Science magazine notes, "But however beneficial in the Pleistocene and to people living in poor conditions today, even immune-boosting genes may have deleterious effects in the United States and Europe, where people face fewer parasites: [computational biologist Janet] Kelso found that the archaic receptor genes were strongly linked to allergies."

 It may be easy to assume that tough-living Neanderthals would have a me-first mentality.
-But Neanderthals were loving family members, caring for the injured, sick and elderly.
+But Neanderthals were loving family members, and they cared for the injured, sick and elderly.

 A burial pit at La Chapelle-aux-Saints in France, first found in 1908, revealed the bones of an elderly man who had had debilitating arthritis and no teeth, showing that this family cared for him into his later years, perhaps even chewing his food for him.
 Evidence from bones in other sites repeat the story that fellow members of a group of Neanderthals must have cared for individuals who suffered debilitating injuries.
 In a study published in 2018 in World Archeology, researchers argue that Neanderthal health care was "a compassionate and knowledgeable response to injury and illness."

 9. Neanderthals had loud, high-pitched voices.